listx/dyla/README.md

 4. Resolve tactics cards, then resolve damage done by attack cards.
 5. If Encounter card is not defeated, take return damage from the card.
 6. *Research phase*: Chance to purchase tech cards.
-7. *Draw phase*: If 5 or fewer cards in hand, draw 2 cards.
+7. *Draw phase*: If 5 or fewer cards in hand, draw up to 5.
 Else, nothing happens.
 Reshuffle deck if necessary.

 ## Rules details